 • When and how to provide legally required adverse action notices

 • Obligations under the federal “Red Flags” rule

 Speaker: Steven Hrdlicka, Attorney, Steve Hrdlicka & Associates

 Steven Hrdlicka is an attorney specializing in representing owners and managers of rental properties in Central California.
 He is also an owner of commercial and residential rental properties.
 Mr. Hrdlicka has successfully litigated thousands of unlawful detainer and collection lawsuits and regularly sits as a Judge Pro-Tem for the Fresno County Superior court.
 Mr. Hrdlicka is the education chair for CAA’s Greater Fresno division.

-Moderator: Whitney Prout, CAA Policy & Compliance Counsel
+Moderator: Whitney Prout, Policy & Compliance Counsel, California Apartment Association

 Note: This webinar is one part of CAA’s three-part Beginning the Tenancy series.
 While it may be taken as a standalone class, CAA recommends taking the entire series to get a more complete picture of the application and screening process.